CloudCompare/CloudComPy/README.md

 }
 ```

-With the first method, Anaconda environment is not set, and make test does not work.

-After the installation step, it is in any case necessary to load the Anaconda environment (Anaconda Prompt console) for Python and Numpy to be correctly configured.
+After the installation step, it is in any case necessary to load the Anaconda environment (Anaconda Prompt console)
+for Python and Numpy to be correctly configured.

 The tests are installed in `<install-dir>/doc/PythonAPI_test`, with shell scripts to set the `PYTHONPATH` and launch one test.
+When in `<install-dir>/doc/PythonAPI_test`, `ctest` launches all the tests.

-The CloudCompare GUI is installed in the same place, and works as usual.
+The CloudCompare GUI is installed in  `<install-dir>/bin/CloudCompare`, and works as usual.

 There is still a lot of work to do to make a correct packaging, but it is already possible to test the Python interface.

-In addition to feedback on the interface itself and the extensions to be made, I take advice on best practices for configuration and use of Visual Studio tools :-)
+In addition to feedback on the interface itself and the extensions to be made, I take advice on best practices
+for configuration and use of Visual Studio tools :-)